$L_p$ regular sparse hypergraphs: box norms: Pseudorandom families

 \end{enumerate} \item[(C3)] Let $e\in\calh$ and let $\calg\subseteq\calh\setminus \{e\}$ be nonempty, and define $\boldsymbol{\nu}_{e,\calg}\colon\bbx_e \to \rr$ by $\boldsymbol{\nu}_{e,\calg}(\bx_e)=\ave\big[ \prod_{e'\in\calg} \nu_{e'}(\bx_e,\bx_{[n]\setminus e}) \, \big|\, \bx_{[n]\setminus e}\in \boldsymbol{X}_{[n]\setminus e}\big]$.
 Then, setting

-$($where $1/p=0$ if $p=\infty$$)$, we have\, $\ave[\boldsymbol{\nu}_{e,\calg}^{\ell}]\mik C+\eta$. \end{enumerate} \end{defn} We refer to \cite[Section 6.1]{DKK} for a detailed discussion on conditions (C1)--(C3).
-As we have mentioned in the introduction, the most important property of pseudorandom families is that they satisfy relative versions of the counting and removal lemmas; see \cite[Theorems 2.2 and 7.1]{DKK}.
+$($where $1/p=0$ if $p=\infty$$)$, we have\, $\ave[\boldsymbol{\nu}_{e,\calg}^{\ell}]\mik C+\eta$. \end{enumerate} \end{defn} We note that closely related definitions were introduced in \cite{CFZ1,Tao2} and we refer the reader to \cite[Section 6]{DKK} for a detailed discussion on conditions (C1)--(C3) and their relation with the notions of pseudorandomness appearing in \cite{CFZ1,Tao2}.
+As we have mentioned in the introduction, the most important property of pseudorandom families is that they satisfy relative versions of the counting and removal lemmas; see, in particular, \cite[Theorems 2.2~and 7.1]{DKK}.